 - Preferred Citation

-- ICFA is located on the 2nd floor of the Dumbarton Oaks Research Library.
+- ICFA is located on the 2nd floor of the Dumbarton Oaks Library.

-- Materials are available for research by appointment only Monday through Friday 9 AM - 12 PM and 1 PM - 5 PM.
+- Access to ICFA is by appointment only.
+Monday through Friday, 9 AM - 12 PM and 1 PM - 5 PM.

-- Researchers, including Dumbarton Oaks staff, fellows, and readers, are welcome to use the archival collections in ICFA.
+- Researchers, including Dumbarton Oaks staff, fellows, and readers, are welcome to use ICFA's document and photograph collections.
 Guests are not permitted.

 - After submitting the form, an ICFA staff will contact you to confirm the time and date of your appointment.

-- You must notify an ICFA staff in advance if your arrival will be significantly delayed or you are unable to make your scheduled appointment.
+- Please notify an ICFA staff in advance if your arrival will be delayed or if you are unable to make your scheduled appointment.

-- ICFA does not require a Reader's badge, however if you need to use the Research Library, you must obtain a Reader’s badge from the Dumbarton Oaks Research Library: http://www.doaks.org/library-archives/library/access-info.
+- ICFA does not require a Reader's badge.
+However, if you need to use the Library, you must obtain a Reader’s badge from the Dumbarton Oaks Library: http://www.doaks.org/library-archives/library/access-info.

 - Pencils and mechanical pencils

 - Notepads or notebooks

 - Storage media: external hard drives and USB drives

 - Digital cameras - May be used for study purposes only and at the discretion of ICFA staff depending on the condition of the materials to be photographed.